-As well as a rich cultural history, Guatemala is blessed with stunning and diverse landscapes- highland volcanoes, cloud forest, Caribbean coastline, deep jungle and picturesque colonial towns.
-It is home to Lake Atitlan, Central America’s deepest lake.
+As well as a rich cultural history, Guatemala is blessed with stunning and diverse landscapes- highland volcanoes, cloud forest, Caribbean coastline, deep jungle, and picturesque colonial towns.
+Guatemala is home to Lake Atitlan, Central America’s deepest lake.
 It is reputed by visitors and residents alike to be the most beautiful in the world.
 And paddling across its smooth waters at dawn is sure to make you feel the same way.

 – December to April is the dry season in most areas.